Home

 Accommodation

-If you've done enough walking for the day by the end of this walk, then there is a small campsite nestled in the downs adjacent to Cuckmere Haven at Foxhole Farm (01323 870280).
-You need to book in advance and they only accept about twenty tents at a time, but the location is superb.
 If you want to go on a bit further before stopping for the night, then there is a Youth Hostel 3.3 miles further along the SDW at Frog Firle, which is to be found by crossing the river just before Litlington.
-You can also camp in their garden.
+Two other campsites to try are Pleasant Farm, Alfriston (01323 870560) and Buckle Caravan Site, Seaford (01323 897801).

-If you're looking for something really special and are prepared to pay for the privilege, then you can now stay at Belle Tout Lightouse.
+If you're looking for something really special and are prepared to pay for the privilege, then you can now stay at Belle Tout Lighthouse.

 Enjoy